-List of Gluten-Free Cereals by Kellogg's, General Mills, and Other Companies
+List of Gluten-Free Cereals (Kellogg's, General Mills, Post)

 Breakfast is the most important meal of the day, as you are breaking the fast from not eating all night long and setting yourself up for the rest of the day.

 When you consider the benefits of cereal, you’ll see why it is a great breakfast choice.
 Ready-to-eat cereals are rich in important vitamins and minerals, yet lower in calories than many other breakfast options.
 Cereal eaters also consume less fat, less cholesterol and more fiber than noncereal eaters.

 Eating Breakfast Cereal

 For this and many other reasons, I regularly eat cereal each morning for breakfast.
 It is quick, convenient, and limits my food choices so I can stay away from pastries and other less healthy choices.

 When I found out that I had gluten intolerance, I thought it would be simply a matter of checking food labels and making sure that I didn't buy foods that contained wheat.
 If the label doesn't have a warning that it contains wheat or was made in a facility that also made wheat products, I would be just fine.
 I wanted to be able to eat normal food—and simply avoid the products that have gluten in them.